mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Deep Learning for UAV Infrastructure Inspection/README.md

 **Optional Stretch Goals**:
 * Go from simulated to real images.
 Use online data sets for infrastructure faults or collect data from a physical UAV.
 This dataset can be much smaller than the simulated dataset.
 Use [transfer learning](https://www.mathworks.com/help/deeplearning/gs/get-started-with-transfer-learning.html) to ensure your network works well on real-world data.
 * Deploy your trained network to a physical drone and run it during the UAV flight.
 For example, you can deploy the network to an NVIDIA Jetson with MathWorks tools.
-See the [GPU Coder Support Package for NVIDIA GPUs](https://www.mathworks.com/matlabcentral/fileexchange/68644-gpu-coder-support-package-for-nvidia-gpus?s_tid=srchtitle).
+See the [GPU Coder™ Support Package for NVIDIA GPUs](https://www.mathworks.com/matlabcentral/fileexchange/68644-gpu-coder-support-package-for-nvidia-gpus?s_tid=srchtitle).
 * Extend your network to also use data from other sensors, e.g., lidar, to increase the recognition performance.
-See the examples in [Lidar Toolbox](https://www.mathworks.com/products/lidar.html).
+See the examples in [Lidar Toolbox™](https://www.mathworks.com/products/lidar.html).

 ## Background Material